dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T824: Retaliation continues cycles of violence.
+### T824: Retaliation with violence continues the cycle of revenge.

 |Support|
 |---|